 Please confirm the person to be removed from the title deeds will not reside at the property after completion of the Transfer of Equity?

 Please provide the name(s) and addresse(s) of anyone who jointly owns the premises with you?

 Who will be responsible for the costs of the Transfer of Equity?

-General Advice to read in supporting the above NRAM Ltd transfer of equity Advice :
+General Advice to read in conjunction with the above NRAM Ltd transfer of equity information :

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the NRAM Ltd conveyancing panel and accountant before transferring equity.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.